liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/cook_book.md

 };
 ```

-Your code should talk to `FileInterface` to open a file.
+Your code should talk to `FileInterface` to open a m_files.
 Now it's easy to mock
 out the function.

 This may seem like a lot of hassle, but in practice you often have multiple